ember-cli-deploy/ember-cli-deploy/README.md

 * `ember deploy:activate` Activates an uploaded `revision`.
 This will set the `<your-project-name>:current` revision to the passed revision. `<your-project-name>:current` is the revision you will serve your users as default.
 * `ember deploy` This commands builds your ember application, uploads it to your file hoster and uploads it to your key value store in one step.

 You can pass `--environment <some-environment>` to every command.
-If you don't pass an environment explicitly `ember-deploy` will use the `development`-environment.
+If you don't pass an environment explicitly `ember-cli-deploy` will use the `development`-environment.

 You can pass `--deploy-config-file <path/to/deploy-config.js>` to every command.
 If you don't pass a deploy-config-file explicitly `config/deploy.js` will be read.

 ## Lightning-Approach Workflow

-`ember-deploy` is built around the idea of adapters for custom deployment strategies but for most people the approach Luke suggest in his talk will be a perfect fit.
+`ember-cli-deploy` is built around the idea of adapters for custom deployment strategies but for most people the approach Luke suggest in his talk will be a perfect fit.

-To use the Lightning-Approach workflow from Luke's talk you will also need to install the redis- and s3-adapters for `ember-deploy`:
+To use the Lightning-Approach workflow from Luke's talk you will also need to install the redis- and s3-adapters for `ember-cli-deploy`:

 ```
 npm install ember-deploy-redis ember-deploy-s3 --save-dev